The Bankrate promise

 The Chase Freedom Unlimited card offers an introductory zero percent APR period for 15 months on purchases (14.99% – 23.74% variable afterward) that could be beneficial if you’re looking for a long period to pay off your wedding expenses while avoiding APR.
-In addition to a generous introductory zero percent APR period, the Chase Freedom Unlimited earns at least 1.5 percent cash back on purchases and offers a great welcome offer: Earn an additional 1.5% cash back on everything you buy (on up to $20,000 spent in the first three months.
+In addition to a generous introductory zero percent APR period, the Chase Freedom Unlimited earns at least 1.5 percent cash back on purchases and offers a great welcome offer: Earn an additional 1.5% cash back on everything you buy (on up to $20,000 spent in the first year).

 If you’re using a mobile wallet app for wedding purchases, the Wells Fargo Cash Wise Visa could help you earn extra cash back.
 During the first 12 months from opening your account, Apple Pay® and Google Pay™ transactions get a 20-percent bonus for a total of 1.8 percent cash rewards back rewards.
 This card offers a $150 sign-up bonus when you spend $500 on purchases in the first three months.
 With this card, you will also have a generous 0% intro APR on purchases and qualifying balance transfers for 15 months from account opening (14.49% – 24.99% variable after, 3 percent or $5 minimum balance transfer fee for first 120 days, then up to 5 percent with $5 minimum).

 What to consider when using a credit card to finance a wedding: